 Sometimes, I looked up the artist tag and discovered that piece was created by someone famous.
 Like NYC’s BuffMonster, who has exhibited globally but also left his signature ice cream creature on a garage door tucked on Milky Way, which runs just off Queen between Dufferin and Cowan.
 That entire laneway is covered in world-class art, actually.
 It also boasts one of my favourite Parkdale pieces: the happy vegetables on the side of a community garden.

-In 2020, when so many of us miss arts and culture and travel, a street art walk is a cheap and easy way to play tourist in your own city.
+A street art walk is a cheap and easy way to play tourist in your own city.

 Within a 1km radius of my place, I can see Matthew Del Degan’s Love Bots and Philip Cote’s indigenous thunderbird.
 For free.
 Anytime, rain or shine.
 There are entire narratives drawn on traffic boxes.
 Sometimes, just an abstract splash of colour is enough to brighten an otherwise downer day.